Mundingburra

 Mundingburra features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 58.6% of all households, including 21.7% couples with children, 23.6% couples without children, and 11.3% single parent families.
-Non-family households constitute the remaining 41.4%, with lone person households at 39.0% and group households comprising 2.8%.
+Non-family households constitute the remaining 41.4%, with lone person households at 39.0% and group households comprising 2.8% of the total.
 The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households